DreamyCecil/SE1-ModSDK/README.md

 * `GameGUIMP` Common GUI things for game tools
 * `GameMP` All the game logic

-The original source code of these projects remains untouched, however the project files were created for Visual Studio 2013 Professional edition.
+The original source code of these projects remains untouched, however the project files were created for Visual Studio 2013 and 2019.

 Building
 --------